7Ragnarok7/DEDMAP/README.md

  - THE TOOL SUPPORTS IP-RANGE ONLY IN THE LAST OCTET .i.e 1.1.1.(1-200)  --> This is also a safety measure to prevent the user from scanning the ENTIRE INTERNET (1-255.1-255.1-255.1-255) and blowing up his/her NIC, RAM, CPU and HARDDISK :p

 ### To Do :-
- - ADD SUPPORT FOR OS DETECTION IN OPTION
+ - [x] FIX UDP SCANNING

+ - [x] ADD COLORS TO THE REST OF THE OUTPUT TO PROVIDE EVEN BASED VISUAL RESPONSES.

- - USE MULTITHREADING TO DRASTICALLY IMPROVE THE PERFORMANCE OF THE TOOL
+ - [] USE MULTITHREADING TO DRASTICALLY IMPROVE THE PERFORMANCE OF THE TOOL

- - TEST AND ADD SUPPORT FOR WINDOWS
+ - [] TEST AND ADD SUPPORT FOR WINDOWS

- - INCLUDE NMAP SCRIPTING ENGINE
+ - [] INCLUDE NMAP SCRIPTING ENGINE

- - BEAT NMAP :p
+ - [] BEAT NMAP :p

 ### Reporting :-
  - Report BUGS at ( https://github.com/7Ragnarok7/DEDMAP/issues )